Staff Volunteering Leave

 Volunteering leave may only be refused if the volunteer activity does not meet University requirements (e.g. activity is not with a charitable group or not-for-profit organisation) or the requested date/s for leave conflicts with specific organisational demands.

 If the volunteering leave request is rejected on the basis of specific organisational demands the Manager/Supervisor must provide the staff member with the grounds for refusal and must discuss an alternative period when volunteering leave can be used.
-Staff can request a review of any refused volunteering leave application through their next in line supervisory level and may contact the Director HR and/or Director Sustainability for support if there are ongoing concerns.
+Staff can request a review of any refused volunteering leave application through their next in line supervisory level and may contact the Director, Human Resources and/or Director Sustainability for support if there are ongoing concerns.

 If a staff member has applied for consideration of exceptional circumstances to undertake a proposed activity with a group or organisation outside the defined charity and/or not-for-profit requirements, and has emailed firstname.lastname@example.org for an outcome, the determination of approval or non-approval within three (3) working days of receipt of email.
 The decision is final and will not be subject to review.